 Cut Costs on Makeup:

-Once again, there’s a blog post for that! (this is getting repetitive lol).
+Once again, I have a blog post for that!

 I wrote a full detailed post sharing 13 ways to save money on makeup, but if you’d like the skinny, here it is: